 The highlight of the tour for me was the Green Dragon Inn where you got a free pint of ale or ginger beer depending on your preference.

 The Hobbiton tour is not cheap but is the experience worth the money?
-If you are a big fan of the books or the movies, its a no brainer, you have to visit.
+If you are a big fan of the books or the movies, it’s a no brainer, you have to visit.
 Although, you would probably find the amount of time extremely short.
-If you have read the books or seen the movies but have no strong feelings, you could still visit it.
-If you dont like the books or the movies or have never heard of them, you should probably give it a miss.
+If you have read the books or seen the movies but have no strong feelings, you could still visit them.
+If you don’t like the books or the movies or have never heard of them, you should probably give it a miss.

 Have you been to Hobbiton?
 How was your experience?
 Let me know in the comments.